What’s the difference between the Treetop Walk and Zipline?

 How long does the Zipline go for?

-The Zipline experience can vary depending on your group size.
-The Zipline experience includes a safety briefing which takes around 15 minutes.
-Then, your guide will take you to the Zipline which consists of a series of 3 cables and 2 suspension bridge which takes around 45 minutes to 1 hour.
+Your Zipline experience can vary depending on your group size.
+Before you begin, each zipper must participate in a safety briefing which takes around 20-25 minutes.
+Then, your guide will take you to the Zipline which consists of a series of 3 cables and 2 suspension bridge which takes around 45 minutes to 1 hour to complete.